 View and Compare all river trip options

 Northwest River Trips Options

-World Class Montana Trips: 30 minutes west of Missoula on I-90 at our Clark Fork Headquarters
+World Class Montana Trips: 30 minutes west of Missoula on I-90 at our Clark Fork River Headquarters

-Clark Fork River Combination Whitewater and Fishing Family Trip $500 base + $50 ea. participant (max.
+Clark Fork River Combination Whitewater and Fishing Family Trip $575 base (1 to 2 people) + $75 ea. participant (max.
 5 ppl) Season: April to October, Class I, II, III Lunch, Gear, Everything provided, Private Trip, Cyr, Montana *Best family trip Northwest Signature Adventure

 Spokane, Washington Area – Riverside State Park

 Upper Spokane River Whitewater Trip Adults $75 Youth $70 Season: April to early June, Class I, II, and III Spokane, WA